 CLIFF PhD Student Network

-In 2010, CCAFS with the University of Copenhagen initiated a PhD student network called CLIFF (Climate, food and farming network) to share research methods and access international expertise around three themes that centre on smallholder agricultural mitigation (mitigation potential, monitoring and measuring, incentive systems).
-Through a competitive process, eight students have been given small field grants towards their current topics (see attached).
-Later in 2011 there will be an international meeting to bring together the students and the set of international university collaborators interested in developing the network.
+Since 2010, CCAFS with the University of Copenhagen, has facilitated a PhD student network called CLIFF (Climate, food and farming network) to share research methods and access international expertise around three themes that centre on smallholder agricultural mitigation (mitigation potential, monitoring and measuring, incentive systems).
+Through a competitive process, students have been given small field grants towards their research.
+There have also been international meetings to bring together the students and the set of international university collaborators interested in developing the network.
 CLIFF will be actively fundraising this year and the future scale and style of the network depends on funds raised.
-CLIFF welcomes suggestions for collaboration – please contact coordinator myles [at] life [dot] ku [dot] dk (Myles Oelofse) cc ewollenb [at] uvm [dot] edu (Lini Wollenberg) and sjv [at] life [dot] ku [dot] dk (Sonja Vermeulen).
+Read more and get in touch at the CLIFF website.

 Small Grant Awards: Gender, Climate Change, Agriculture, & Food Security

-CCAFS has created a new competitive small grants program established for gender-responsive CCAFS research.
-Funding will be awarded to female scientists doing research on CCAFS priorities.
-This effort will help to demonstrate and contribute to understanding the linkages between climate change and gender more specifically, while developing policy-relevant findings on climate change, agriculture, and food security more generally.
-This will also help build research capacity of women scientists in partner institutions and increase their representation in agricultural research.
+In 2010-2011, CCAFS held a competitive small grants program established for gender-responsive CCAFS research.
+Funding was awarded to female scientists doing research on CCAFS priorities.
+This effort aimed to help to demonstrate and contribute to understanding the linkages between climate change and gender more specifically, while developing policy-relevant findings on climate change, agriculture, and food security more generally.
+It also aimed to build research capacity of women scientists in partner institutions and increase their representation in agricultural research.
 Read more...